+49 6054 - 91210 | info@wisy.de

 If the storage cistern is already almost or completely full at the beginning of a heavy rainfall, the rain is simply passed on into the canal.
 Only if the storage cistern is empty at the beginning of the rain can it contribute to relieving the sewer system.

 The situation is different if the overflow of your rainwater cistern is connected to an infiltration system.
 Since in this case the overflowing rainwater does not enter the sewer system, your catchment area is unsealed and the sewers are relieved.
-But there is another way to support flood protection: The use of retention cisterns.
-What exactly a cistern is, how it works and what other types of rainwater cisterns there are, you will learn in the next section.

 Anyone considering using a cistern will quickly realise: In addition to different cistern volumes, there are also very different types and materials to choose from.
 So before you buy a cistern, you need to think carefully about which one to choose.
 It doesn't matter whether you want to use the rainwater in your cistern for the garden or for other purposes in your household.